TennysonKnoxLove/tennyson-portfolio/tennyson-portfolio/UNIVERSITY_CONNECT_DATABASE_INTEGRATION.md

 cd backend
 python -m uvicorn main:app --reload

-# 2. Backend should be running on http://localhost:8000
+# 2. Backend should be running on http://localhost:8000 for local development.
+# 3. The production frontend at https://www.tennyson-love.com will point to your deployed backend.
-# 3. Database should be initialized (SQLite with Prisma)
+# 4. Database should be initialized (PostgreSQL with Prisma)
 ```

 ### 🗄️ **Database Schema**